 - a.
 Characterization of visual appearance and texture - b.
-Characterization of phase states and structural organization of matter - Microscopic examination with representative high-resolution microscopic images at multiple magnifications - c.
+Characterization of phase states and structural organization of matter - Microscopic examination with representative high-resolution microscopic images at multiple magnifications - Analysis of particle size distribution, crystal habit, and polymorphic form of tazarotene in the drug product - c.
 Characterization of rheological behavior which may be characterized using a rheometer that is appropriate for monitoring the non-Newtonian flow behavior of semi-solid dosage forms.
 The following evaluations are recommended: - A characterization of shear stress vs. shear rate and viscosity vs. shear rate.
 At minimum, this should consist of numerical viscosity data at three shear rates (low, medium, and high). - A complete flow curve across the range of attainable shear rates, until low or high shear plateaus are identified. - Yield stress values should be reported if the material tested exhibits plastic flow behavior. - d.
 Characterization of pH - e.
 Characterization of specific gravity - f.
-Characterization of any other potentially relevant Q3 attributes - 3.
-The test product and reference standard should have an equivalent rate of clindamycin phosphate release based upon an acceptable in vitro release test (IVRT) bioequivalence study comparing a minimum of one batch each of the test product and reference standard using an appropriately validated IVRT method.
+Characterization of any other potentially relevant Q3 attributes. - 3.
+The test product and reference standard should have an equivalent rate of tazarotene release based upon an acceptable in vitro release test (IVRT) bioequivalence study comparing a minimum of one batch each of the test product and reference standard using an appropriately validated IVRT method.